Guigui0812/knowledge-base/_posts/devops/automatisation/ansible/2023-03-08-Ansible-good-practices.md

     - my_file.yml
 ```

+When you will run the playbook, you will be asked to enter the password to decrypt the file.

 Even if you use `Ansible Vault`, it's important to not commit the encrypted file in your repository.
 You can use a `.gitignore` file to avoid it.